-- A Division 1 player may not play in Division 2 in the same age group or lower age group to what they usually play other than filling in as a fielder or wicket-keeper without prior approval from the MWJCA Executive Committee. - For example an U11 age player who usually plays U13 Div 1 may not play U11 Div 2 without prior approval from the MWJCA Executive. - Clubs having teams in both divisions of the one age group may only play a Division 2 player in Division 1 for 3 matches after which that player may not play Division 2 except with the consent of the MWJCA Executive Committee. - Similarly, if a club has more than one team in the same Division, players may not be interchanged without the consent of the Executive Committee.
+- A player may not play up an age group in a lower division from their normal (what the usually play) age group, other than filling in as a fielder or wicket-keeper.
+For example a girl playing in U13 Div 1 may not play in U15 Div2 - Clubs having teams in both divisions of the one age group may only play a Division 2 player in Division 1 for 3 matches after which that player may not play Division 2 except with the consent of the MWJCA Executive Committee. - Similarly, if a club has more than one team in the same Age/Division, players may not be interchanged from their registered team without the consent of the MWJCA Executive Committee.
+This is for Stage 2 and up, though not encouraged in Stage 1 as a team playing short by one or two players will provide greater batting and bowling opportunities.
+It is also noted that the MWJCA Club Championship includes Stage 1 competitions and the creation and sustainment of teams should be encouraged.